Reposted after editing by Rexford Dam

 “OK” she said, then laughed and asked if she could take a purse and some makeup.

-“Yes to the purse, no to the makeup, when your not beat up, you don’t need it.
+“Yes to the purse, no to the makeup, when you’re not beat up, you don’t need it.
 And you may want to take some warm pajamas because the cabin gets cool in the night.”

 She was back out of the house in about 10 minutes, and even had what looked like a smile, hard to tell with her fat lip.
 I teased her as we were headed back to the police station.
 I said she looked like she went 3 rounds with Tommie Hearns.
 She playfully punched me in the arm, and then began to tell me about her adventure.